 Referenced Metadata

 Generally, the use of embedded metadata by using the <mdWrap> element is allowed by E-ARK.
-However, using the <mdRef> element is recommended due to scalability concerns.
+However, using the <mdRef> element is recommended.

 External metadata files such as EAD or PREMIS files MUST be referenced by means of the <mdRef> element.
 Its "xlink:href" attribute value must be either a URL relative to the location of the METS root or an absolute URL.